 Day 8 The Vatican

-A Short and Delicious Digression The Environs of Rome: From Ponte Salario to Porto
+plus A Short and Delicious Digression in the Environs of Rome: From Ponte Salario to Porto

-This site contains also some pages on the Walks in the Roman Campagna written by Ferdinand Gregorovius in the XIXth century, a section on Baroque Sculptures, Rioni di Roma (the historical quarters of Rome) and several directories and a detailed index to help your navigation.
+This site contains also some pages on the Walks in the Roman Campagna written by Ferdinand Gregorovius in the XIXth century and on the coats of arms of the popes, with the drawings by Filippo Juvarra.